Not everyone is good at expressing themselves verbally.

 In addition, art therapy differs from other psychological therapies in that it is a three way process between the client, the therapist and the arts.
 The art product is known as the ‘container for emotions’.
 It offers a mean of expression that is cathartic and less damaging to the therapeutic relationship than acting out verbally or physically, clients are therefore able to show aspects of themselves that would otherwise have remained hidden.

-Moreover, art allows a temporal flexibility for continued exploration, reflection and comparison over a period of time, where words can be easily forgotten and denied.
-When an art product is created, the permanence of it offers a unique area of involvement.
+Moreover, art allows for continued exploration, reflection and comparison over a period of time, where words can be easily forgotten and denied.
+When something is created, the permanence of it offers a unique area of involvement.
 You can continuously look at the image, be intrigued by it, and eventually be challenged to explore their meanings.